Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars

 \subsection{Training and Losses}

-\textbf{2D Dual-Stylized Avatar Generation.} Our training process involves using GDA to map the input reference image $I_\text{ref}$ to Gaussian parameters $\theta_\text{GDA}$, which are then used to render the unposed primary-style avatar $I_\text{unposed}$ from the frontal view via a 3DGS renderer $\mathcal{E}_\text{3D}^\text{render}$.
+\textbf{Image to Avatar Generation.} Our training process uses GDA to map the reference identity $I_\text{ref}$ to Gaussian parameters $\theta_\text{GDA}$, which are then used to render the unposed primary avatar $I_\text{unposed}$ from the frontal view via a 3DGS renderer $\mathcal{E}_\text{3D}^\text{render}$.
 The rendered image is supervised using a combination of Mean Squared Error (MSE) and perceptual LPIPS~\cite{Zhang2018TheUE} losses:

-Despite potential noise introduced by low-quality GAN inversion, the extensive pre-training on 3D datasets including Objaverse equips our network with strong generalization capabilities, enabling effective real-to-avatar domain adaptation.
-As shown in Fig.~\ref{fig:domain}, GDA efficiently transforms realistic faces into a primary style while preserving the subjects' identity and enhancing features, such as eye size.
+Despite potential noise introduced by low-quality GAN inversion, the pre-training on 3D datasets including Objaverse equips our network with strong generalization capabilities, enabling effective real-to-avatar domain adaptation.
+As shown in Fig.~\ref{fig:domain}, GDA efficiently transforms realistic faces into a primary style while preserving the subjects' identity and enhancing features, \textit{e.g.}, eye size.

 \textbf{3D Animatable Stylized Avatar Generation.} To improve the surface geometry of avatars, our model incorporates normal consistency and depth distortion losses.
 The normal consistency loss $\mathcal{L}_{\text{normal}}$ aligns the normals of 2D Gaussians~\cite{Huang2DGS2024} with surface normals determined through finite differences from rendered depths, thereby reducing noise.
 Meanwhile, the depth distortion loss $\mathcal{L}_{\text{dist}}$, implemented following \cite{barron2021mip,barron2022mip}, encourages Gaussians to cluster closely along camera rays, effectively enhancing surface representation.
 This optimization allows our network to output avatars with detailed geometry, suitable for applications such as animation and relighting.
 The total loss function for the 3D generation network is defined as: